-Project Description/ Mitigation Measure: A saltcedar eradication and control program has been implemented as described in Chapter 5 of the 1991 Owens Valley EIR.
-Mitigation Goals/ Strategies/Actions: To control saltcedar in the Owens Valley.
-Project Status/ Effectiveness: The control efforts are continuing with payments from LADWP to ICWD and with outside funding.
+Mitigation Measure: A saltcedar eradication and control program has been implemented as described in Chapter 5 of the 1991 Owens Valley

+EIR.

+Strategies/Actions: To control saltcedar in the Owens Valley.

+Effectiveness: The control efforts are continuing with payments from LADWP to continuing.

+ICWD and with outside funding.
 Control of Owens River saltcedar populations from Tinemaha Reservoir into the Delta has occurred along the main channel of the Owens River.
-Control efforts are continuing.
-Mitigation Plan Required/Status: No.
+Control efforts are caused approximately 655 acres of groundwater dependent vegetation to die-off.
+Loss of vegetation cover has occurred on these lands.